 In an attempt to shed some light on whether dS vacua are allowed in the presence of all-order effects, in this Letter we employ functional renormalization group (FRG) techniques~\cite{Dupuis:2020fhh} to resum $\alpha'$ corrections and investigate the resulting string cosmologies.
 In the context of the FRG, the object of interest is the effective average action (EAA)~\cite{Wetterich:1992yh}, since its flow allows, at least in principle, to infer the existence of an asymptotically safe regime, granting non-perturbative renormalizability~\cite{1976W}, and/or to recover the exact quantum effective action via its RG flow in the IR.
 One of the major practical limitations of this approach is typically the need to truncate the theory space in order to feasibly solve the flow equations~\cite{Dupuis:2020fhh}.
 However, the remarkable constraints that string theory entails on its low-energy theory space, which arises integrating out its higher-spin massive modes, may partially circumvent this issue.
-Concretely, in cosmological settings T-duality constrains the mini-superspace effective action to a large extent~\cite{Veneziano:1991ek, Meissner:1991zj, Meissner:1996sa, Hohm:2015doa, Hohm:2019ccp, Hohm:2019jgu}\footnote{The swampland program also purports constraining the low-energy theory space from the high-energy vantage point of string theory~\cite{Palti:2019pca,Danielsson:2018ztv}, and could potentially further simplify FRG computations.}, and could therefore go hand in hand with FRG methods to capture all-order effects in $\alpha'$.
+Concretely, in cosmological settings T-duality constrains the mini-superspace\footnote{Despite its limitations, the mini-superspace approach has proven useful in quantum cosmology, as for instance in~\cite{PhysRevLett.86.5227, PhysRevLett.119.171301, PhysRevLett.100.201301, PhysRevLett.121.081302, PhysRevLett.96.141301}.
+In the present setting, it allows to exploit the classification of~\cite{Veneziano:1991ek, Meissner:1991zj, Meissner:1996sa, Hohm:2015doa} in order to obtain all-order curvature corrections~\cite{Basile:2021amb}.} effective action to a large extent~\cite{Veneziano:1991ek, Meissner:1991zj, Meissner:1996sa, Hohm:2015doa, Hohm:2019ccp, Hohm:2019jgu}\footnote{The swampland program also purports constraining the low-energy theory space from the high-energy vantage point of string theory~\cite{Palti:2019pca,Danielsson:2018ztv}, and could potentially further simplify FRG computations.}, and could therefore go hand in hand with FRG methods to capture all-order effects in $\alpha'$.
 In this Letter we provide a proof of principle of this idea, applying the FRG to resum $\alpha'$ corrections to all orders in cosmological backgrounds, neglecting $g_s$ string loop corrections.
-Based on two closed-form solutions to the (mini-superspace) flow equations, we show that dS vacua are not compatible with the resulting quantum-corrected cosmologies, thus providing support to the no-dS swampland conjecture~\cite{Obied:2018sgi, Palti:2019pca} and highlighting a tension between de Sitter vacua and curvature corrections in string theory.
+Based on two closed-form solutions to the (mini-superspace) flow equations, we show that dS vacua are not compatible with the resulting quantum-corrected cosmologies, thus providing support to the no-dS swampland conjecture~\cite{Obied:2018sgi, Ooguri:2018wrx, Garg:2018reu, Palti:2019pca} and highlighting a tension between de Sitter vacua and curvature corrections in string theory.